andrewerk/store-manager/README.md

 This individual project was developed within Trybe Course.
 The main goal was to build a RESTful API to for the management of a store, with endpoints to register and update sales and inventory changes.

+##Running locally

+In order to run this application, you will need to clone this repository with:

+'''git clone git@github.com:andrewerk/store-manager.git'''